Catching silver fish on the MAP Parabolix 10ft Feeder Black Edition

 Rod bent double

 My only concern with the rod was that when I started to catch some big harder fighting 2-3lb F1s later in the session the rod was bent right round.
-This was excellent from keeping a good hook hold and a constant pressure on the fish and not one F1 was lost, but when trying to lift the fish vertically and land it quickly when near the net the rod seemed to lack the power required to control the fight and lift the weight of the fish.
+This was excellent for keeping a good hook hold and constant pressure on the fish and not one F1 was lost, but when trying to lift a fish vertically and land it quickly when near the net the rod seemed to lack the power required to control the fight and lift the weight of the fish.